Gaviotas: Stagnation after resin boom

 By the mid 2000s, Gaviotas also started experimenting with mixed plantations of African oil palms and other plants. the hypothesis was that similarly to the pine trees, oil palms would grow better amongst other plants instead of as a monoculture.
 The oil palms were used to make biofuel to feed all of Gaviotas' machines and vehicles, making the community fuel self-sufficient.

 Lugari's initial intention was to settle the Llanos, finding ways to support large populations here in a manner that was not environmentally destructive.
 However, the population of Gaviotas was still only around 200 people 30 years after founding, although around 2000 people still made a living through Gaviotas and many families in the region sent their children to study at the Gaviotas school.
 Gaviotas had generated much enthusiasm throughout the 1980s and 1990s, with president Belisario Betancur proposing to build a city called Tropicalia which would essentially be a large-scale replication of Gaviotas.
 However, Gaviotas struggled to grow past the mid 1990s.
 As much as armed groups respected Gaviotas' neutrality, the armed conflict put many government plans on the back burner and deeply affected Colombia's economy.
 The entire Llanos region became a no-go zone for many, to the point Gaviotas had to discourage foreign visitors since foreigners became prime targets for kidnappings.
 This was also one of the reasons manufacturing was more concentrated in Gaviotas' factory in Bogotá.

 Different factors also meant Gaviotas continued to struggle economically.
 After supplying virtually the entire Colombian market for pine resin, China flooded the market with cheap resin from its western provinces, sending prices plummeting.
 Gaviotas had to diversify and started selling bottled water from the clean aquifers under their forest.
-Their bottles were designed like legos that could fit with each other, and were used as toys that became known as 'poor people legos' or were filled with sand and used as bricks for construction.
+Their bottles were designed like Legos that could fit with each other, and were used as toys that became known as "poor people's Legos" or were filled with sand and used as bricks for construction.
 Gaviotas sold water bottles to many upscale restaurants, stipulating that all bottles must be returned to Gaviotas to be repurposed.

-Guiding Principles of Gaviotas
+Guiding principles of Gaviotas

-Gaviotas was defined by Lugari as a 'human settlement of tropical rationality'.
-The driving principle behind Gaviotas was to shed the colonial tradition of countries like Colombia to be dependent on the cultural and technological dictates from Northern countries.
-10 founding principles were outlined as Gaviotas got started:
+Gaviotas was defined by Lugari as a "human settlement of tropical rationality".
+The driving principle behind Gaviotas was to shed the colonial tradition of countries like Colombia of being dependent on the cultural and technological dictates from northern countries.
+Ten founding principles were outlined as Gaviotas was established: